How do I answer a disability hearing question?

 How to Answer Questions at a Social Security Disability Hearing Answer the Question .
 Don’t Ramble or Go Off Subject.
 Be Specific About Your Symptoms and Limitations.
 Be Ready to Explain Gaps in Your Medical History.
 Be Prepared to Explain “Bad” Facts.
 Paint a Picture of Your Daily Living.
 Don’t Be Embarrassed.
 Be Honest and Don’t Exaggerate.

-How long does a Social Security disability hearing last?
+How long does it take to get a response from Social Security disability?

 What can you not say at a disability hearing?

 The following five statements should never be announced at your disability hearing .
 “I can’t work because no one will hire me.”
 “I don’t know why I’m here.
 “I don’t do chores because my significant other, friend or family member does them.”
 “I have never used drugs or alcohol in my life.”

 What are my chances of winning my disability hearing?

 Nationally, about 47 percent of all cases at the Hearing Level are won by claimants.
 Bear in mind, this percentage is for ALL claimants whether or not they were represented by a lawyer at the Hearing Level.

 What can I expect at a Social Security disability hearing?

 Here are the five things that you can expect to happen at your disability hearing .
 You, as the claimant, will be questioned by the judge.
 These questions revolve around the medical problems, any medical treatment, any past employment, educational background, and how the medical problems impact your life.

 Why do I keep getting denied for disability?